 26

-Enhanced by dynamic opening and ending themes performed by BiSH, Waterweed, and Emiko Suzuki, Kingdom: Season 3 earned high praise for its compelling animation, dramatic storytelling, and faithful adaptation of the original manga.
+With dynamic theme songs by BiSH, Waterweed, and Emiko Suzuki, Kingdom: Season 3 received widespread acclaim for its striking animation, gripping storytelling, and faithful adaptation of the manga, firmly establishing itself as a standout in the spring anime lineup.

 ActionComedyDrama